-(5) Policies on selecting candidates for Directors and Audit & Supervisory Board Members
+(5) Policies on selecting candidates for Directors and on selecting and dismissing Representative Directors and other Executive Officers

-To attain sustainable growth and improve medium and long-term corporate value, candidates for Directors and Audit & Supervisory Board Members are in principle selected from a diverse group of people taking their knowledge, experiences, abilities, and personalities etc. into account.
+To attain sustainable growth and improve medium and long-term corporate value, candidates for Directors and Audit & Supervisory Board Members are in principle selected from a diverse group of people without regard to sex or nationality, taking their knowledge, experiences, abilities, and personalities etc. into account.
 Based on this, when selecting, the Company takes into consideration expertise in managing the Group's energy business and other businesses for internal Director candidates and the individual's independent-mindedness for making objective judgments, and whether they have wide-ranging knowledge, wealth of experience, and expertise in their specialized fields for external Director candidates.
+Further, the Company has heretofore ensured agile adaptation to changes in the management environment and clarification of management responsibilities by setting the term of appointment for Directors at one year.
+In selecting candidates for Directors and Audit & Supervisory Board Members and selecting and dismissing Representative Director and other Executive Officers, pursuant to the above policy, the Company makes a

-In selecting candidates for Directors and Audit & Supervisory Board Members and selecting and dismissing Representative Director and other Executive Officers, pursuant to the above policy, the Company makes a decision based on the deliberation of a voluntary advisory committee in which external Officers comprise a majority from the standpoint of securing objectivity and transparency of the decision-making process (the composition of the voluntary advisory committee is the same as the remuneration advisory committee.)
+Representative Director and other Executive Officers, pursuant to the above policy, the Company makes a decision based on the deliberation of a voluntary advisory committee in which external Officers comprise a majority from the standpoint of securing objectivity and transparency of the decision-making process (the composition of the voluntary advisory committee is the same as the remuneration advisory committee.)